derRiesenOtter/bachelor/docs/thesis/introduction.typ

 phosphorylation data from PhosphoSitePlus @hornbeck_phosphositeplus_2015.

-PhaSePred has two specialized submodels: PdPS and SaPS, tailored for different LLPS mechanisms.
-PdPS is trained and evaluated on partner-dependent phase-separating proteins, while SaPS is trained and tested on self-assembling proteins.
+PhaSePred has two specialized submodels: PdPS and SaPS, tailored for different
+@llps mechanisms.
+PdPS is trained and evaluated on partner-dependent
+@llps proteins, while SaPS is trained and tested on self-assembling proteins.
 Each of these has two versions: one for human proteins, which utilizes the full feature set including phosphorylation frequency and Immunofluorescence-image-based droplet propensity and one for non-human